tegola-hubs/tegola-hubs.github.com/_posts/2012-08-24-allanton-site-survey.md

-After spending the morning with Brian Mullins, head of ICT at UWS explaining what we proposed to do and putting up the temporary radio next door to the Campus Director's office, we headed out to Allanton with Anne Graham and Hew Colquhoun for a nice lunch to see if we could see the signal.
+After spending the morning with Brian Mullins, head of ICT at UWS explaining what we proposed to do and putting up the temporary radio next door to the Campus Director's office, we headed out to Allanton with Anne Graham and Hew Colquhoun to see if we could see the signal after a nice lunch.

 The initial results were somewhat disappointing, however.
 Only from outside of Hew's house were we able to get a link, and even then the